Dozer-Protocol/automatic-exchange-service/README.md

 - token_amount - self-explanatory
 - buyback - boolean field to show if it is a buyback transaction
 - success - boolean field to represent the success of the entire transaction (enough balance)

+To access the DB just go to `http://localhost:8080/admin` to access Django Admin page, use `admin` as username and the password set on `ADMIN_DJANGO_PASSWORD` parameter, then click on `Txs` to list all the registered transactions.

+Note that is possible to edit the TX fields at this screen, but it will only update the TX status on the database and **NOT** on blockchain.